tensorflow/docs-l10n/site/ja/README.md

 ## Japanese translation guide

+### Translation of technical words

 Some technical words in English do not have a natural translation.
-Do *not* translate the following words, use katakana otherwise:
+Do _not_ translate the following words, use katakana otherwise:

 *   (mini-) batch